MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 > [!NOTE]
 > Alternatively, invoice a customer by selecting the job, and then choosing the **Create Job Sales Invoice** action.

-## <a name="to-create-and-post-job-sales-invoice-from-job-planning-lines"></a>To create and post job sales invoice from job planning lines
+## To create and post job sales invoice from job planning lines

 You can create an invoice from a job planning lines, and indicate at that time the quantity of the item, resource, or general ledger account that you want to invoice.